Eagle-AS0/Eagle-AS0/README.md

 ---

 ### 🤝 Let’s Connect!
-Whether you want to collaborate, chat about **cybersecurity, networking**, or share cool **blockchain projects** — feel free to reach out!
+Whether you want to collaborate, discuss **network security, AI, or blockchain**, or share cool **cybersecurity projects** — feel free to reach out!

 ---